InsightDataScience/Sherlock/README.md

 * Keras + Tensorflow

 ## Transfer Learning Explained
-*Michaniki* does transfer learning and fine-tuning (two steps) on pre-trained deep CNNs using customize images.
-If you just want to setup *Michaniki*, skip to the next section.
+*Sherlock* does transfer learning and fine-tuning (two steps) on pre-trained deep CNNs using customize images.
+If you just want to setup *Sherlock*, skip to the next section.

 ## Setup environment
 #### 1. Install Docker: